The Ultimate Guide to B2B Payments

 Getting paid successfully is the ultimate goal of every business.
 To achieve that goal, companies need to meet their buyers at the right place and time, offer the payment options that make sense in the transaction context and be flexible enough to make sure that no deal falls through because of an inadequate payment solution.

-In general, business buyers care most about when they pay and how they pay.
+Let's start with the most important consideration--what do business buyers care more about?
+The answer is very simple: When they pay and how they pay.
 Sellers wishing to remove the friction from their sales process should focus on these exact issues, being flexible about:

 1) When they get paid (meaning they have to offer payment terms)